cloudsoft.io

 To keep the implementation fully compliant with the TOSCA specification the icon and template_icon are declared as metadata.
 Cloudsoft AMP supports declaring template_icon in the metadata of a service template.
 The icon attached to a service template is applied to all types declared in the document, unless the type declares its own icon using the icon element.

-The accepted value for any icon configuration element is any URL pointing to an image of a decent size.
-The images will be displayed in the CloudSoft AMP catalog resized to 80x44px.
+The accepted value for any icon configuration element is any URL pointing to an image of a decent size, including classpath to look in the current bundle.
+The image will be scaled suitably for display.

 In-Life Management: Attributes, Enrichers, Policies and Workflow